1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Freeman, Hardy and Willis, the boot and shoe retailer, opens in Market Place.

-Arthur George Salter purchased Mrs Griffin’s menswear business in High Street; now known as Salters.
+Arthur George Salter purchased Mrs Griffin’s menswear business in High Street; and renamed as Salters.

 1886 The 3rd L&NWR station completed on current site; this site is 90 yards to the east of the 1840 station.